Bäsk

 Bäsk is a Swedish-style liquor flavored with wormwood ("malört" in Swedish) or anise.
 Sweden is one of the few countries that has never banned absinthe or other wormwood-flavored liquors.
 Bäsk is an old alternative spelling of the word besk which means "bitter".

 In the United States, the Chicago-based brand Jeppson's Malört is one of the most well-known versions of the liquor.

+In Sweden, the most popular brand is Bäska droppar by O.P.
+Anderson Distillery.

 Bäsk is said to be good for digestion, and therefore is traditionally associated with fatty foods.